LITMUS-RT/www.litmus-rt.org/create_plugin/plugin_step_3.md

 For the `TRACE` macro to work, make sure that you have enabled `TRACE() debugging` when configuring your kernel build (it's under `LITMUS^RT`->`Tracing` in the configuration menu).

-After rebuilding the kernel and rebooting, try submitting another real-time task to the DEMO plugin, and viewing the LITMUS^RT log.
-As root, run these commands:
+After rebuilding the kernel and rebooting, try submitting another real-time task to the DEMO plugin, and viewing the LITMUS^RT log. _As root_, run these commands:

 ```bash
 # Start using the DEMO scheduler plugin.